Ofideus/Css-test./README.md

 # Test

-Contains exploration and tested Html and css styling effects currently used on developing www.eavent.no and client's frontend pages.
+Contains exploration, tested Html and css styling effects currently used on developing www.eavent.no and client's frontend pages.
 - Hover over effects, sticky effects etc.
 - Parallax effect and more will be added later